ramkumarpj/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-This project takes the crowd funding data provided in excel files through **Extract Transform and Load (ETL)** process and makes it avaialble in a relational database for further usage.
+This project takes the crowd funding data provided in excel files through **Extract Transform and Load (ETL)** process and makes it available in a relational database for further usage.

 ## Datasets